linx-software/shopify-api-integration/README.md

 ## Subscribing to webhooks
-In order to start recieving notifications for events on your Shopify store, you first need to "subscribe" to event topics using the API.
+In order to start receiving notifications for events on your Shopify store, you first need to "subscribe" to event topics using the API.
 More details on webhook subscriptions can be found [here](https://shopify.dev/apps/webhooks#1-subscribe-to-a-webhook-topic).

 A generic Linx function has been created to subscribe to a chosen topic.
 To subscribe to a webhook topic:
 1. On the Linx Server dashboard, navigate to [Solution] > [Project: Shopify] > [Folder: Webhooks] > [Folder: Subscribe] >  [Function: SubscribeToWebhook]